Can I Dig Up My Dead Dog? [Is It A Good Idea?]

 Final Words

-Once a loving person of our life dies, we bury them in their permanent resting place and move on.
+Once a loving person in our life dies, we bury them in their permanent resting place and move on.
 I believe it is better to do the same with your dead dog unless there is a particular reason for that.

 After death, they become a thing of our past.
 And the thing with pasts is that the more you dig into them, the more it hurts you.
 So, it is best to let our buddies rest where they are buried and move on with our lives.